Skip to Content

 cleaning a handle on a bathroom drawer

-• Using security deposits as month’s rent.
-In Texas, a landlord can penalize a tenant for using their deposit as last month’s rent.
-If you’re successful in your lawsuit, the tenant can be made to pay up to 3X the amount, plus reasonable court and attorney fees.
+• Using security deposits as last month’s rent.
+In Texas, a landlord can penalize a tenant for using their security deposit as last month’s rent.
+If you’re successful in your lawsuit, the tenant can be made to pay up to 3X the rent amount, plus reasonable court and attorney fees.

 • Failing to provide advance written notice prior to leaving.
-You must, however, clearly spell out this provision in the lease agreement.
+Landlords must, however, clearly spell out this provision in the lease agreement.
 It must either be in bold print or underlined.

 • Breaking the lease early.
 If a tenant breaks their lease early, a landlord must still return their security deposit, less any allowable deductions, if they are able to get a replacement tenant.
-If you’re the one who finds the replacement tenant, you can deduct reasonable costs from their deposit.
+If you’re the one who finds the replacement tenant, landlords can make deductions to reasonable costs from their security deposit as per the lease.

 Walk-Through Inspections